Teukka/FlexHomeElPower/ControlDeviceDocuments/README.md

 # Jouko Control Device Software documents

-Installation guides of JouKo control device.
+This folder contains the installation guides of JouKo control device.